Kamagawa/sprincube/documentation/yml-file.md

 [Official Docs](https://kubernetes.io/docs/concepts/configuration/overview/)

 # All in one (Istio Official)
-always put environment related deployment first.
+Always put environment related deployment first.
 This means path config, secrets, and service entry will be deployed before service, pod and deployment.
 This is because, a deployment will need to rely on variables supplied from environment and cannot pick up newly added configurations on the fly.
 However, in the case of multiple versions of a virtual service with same name, one has to put them in different files, or else result in a conflict.